yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Troubleshooting APM policies/module4.rst

 #.
 Now launch Wireshark, and click File, Open, and select the server3.acme.com.pcap file

-	#. ssldump command
+**ssldump command**

-#.
-The ssldump utility is an SSL/TLS network protocol analyzer, which identifies TCP connections from a chosen packet
-	trace or network interface and attempts to interpret them as SSL/TLS traffic.
+The ssldump utility is an SSL/TLS network protocol analyzer, which identifies TCP connections from a chosen packet trace or network interface and attempts to interpret them as SSL/TLS traffic.
 When the ssldump utility identifies SSL/TLS traffic, it decodes the records and displays them in text to standard output.
 If provided with the private key that was used to encrypt the connections, the ssldump utility may also be able to decrypt the connections and display the application data traffic.

-#.
-To begin this task let's use the /var/tmp/server3.acme.com.pcap capture
+- To begin this task let's use the /var/tmp/server3.acme.com.pcap capture

-#.
-SSL connections are established on top of existing TCP connections using an SSL handshake
+- SSL connections are established on top of existing TCP connections using an SSL handshake

 #.
 Launch a Putty session into big-ip1.f5lab or 10.1.1.4 and cd to /var/tmp